nishit-007/SoC-Design-and-Planning/README.md

 # Digital VLSI SoC Design And Planning

-This repository is about the 14 day workshop conducted by VSD-IAT on Physical Design using the open source EDA Tool OpenLANE and open source pdk skywater 130nm.
+**This repository is about the 14 day Workshop conducted by VSD-IAT on Physical Design using the Open Source EDA Tool OpenLANE and Open Source pdk Skywater 130nm.**

 ## Day 1 : Inception of open source EDA , OpenLANE and sky130pdk

 <details>